Jitaross/SAT-Solver/README.md

 - The input file should not contain any empty lines.
 - No comments allowed in the input file.

-You can find an example of the input file in the input.txt file.
+You can find an example of the input file in the `/resources/input.txt` file.
-For your SAT problem, you can just replace the clauses in the input.txt file with your clauses, or you replace in the command line argument the name of the input file.
+For your SAT problem, you can just replace the clauses in the `/resources/input.txt` file with your clauses, or you replace in the command line argument the name of the input file.

 ## Output Format